vikibaarathi/rh-velocidrone/README.md

 <img width="878" alt="Screenshot 2025-01-29 at 8 14 13 PM" src="https://github.com/user-attachments/assets/292acd4d-2d48-4206-8139-42e0bcdf9c00" />

-### Importing pilots
+### 3.2 Importing pilots
-4. To import pilots from Velocidrone, head over to the "Format" page and scroll down to "Data Management" panel.
+1. To import pilots from Velocidrone, head over to the "Format" page and scroll down to "Data Management" panel.
-5. The "Importer" drop down on the left now contains a new importer called "Velocidrone Pilot Import CSV".
+2. The "Importer" drop down on the left now contains a new importer called "Velocidrone Pilot Import CSV".
 Have this selected.
-6. Select the CSV file downloaded from Velocidrone leaderboard.
+3. Select the CSV file downloaded from Velocidrone leaderboard.
-7. Hit the "Import Data".
+4. Hit the "Import Data".
 Select if the following check box to wipe out existing list of pilots or update.
 ![Screenshot 2025-01-27 at 5 58 25 PM](https://github.com/user-attachments/assets/dc10a3a8-83cb-4083-89c3-464d2ac03384)

-8. Thats it.
-Now create heats on RotorHazard as per usual......